dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Apostolico–Giancarlo algorithm
 computer science, the Apostolico–Giancarlo algorithm is a variant of the Boyer–Moore string search algorithm, the basic application of which is searching
 3 KB (403 words) - 06:00, 13 June 2018

-Verification-based message-passing algorithms in compressed sensing Verification-based message-passing algorithms (VB-MPAs) in compressed sensing (CS), a branch of digital signal processing that deals with measuring sparse
-21 KB (3,547 words) - 08:46, 24 November 2018

-Distributed algorithmic mechanism design
-Distributed algorithmic mechanism design (DAMD) is an extension of algorithmic mechanism design.
-DAMD differs from Algorithmic mechanism design since the
-7 KB (884 words) - 22:42, 19 November 2017

 Vinberg's algorithm
 In mathematics, Vinberg's algorithm is an algorithm, introduced by Ernest Borisovich Vinberg, for finding a fundamental domain of a hyperbolic reflection